Encountering human bones

 Encountering Human Bones: Questions to Ask and the Order to Ask them in.

 The following list of questions has been adapted from John Hunter’s and Margaret Cox’s (2005) book on Forensic Archaeology.

 Are the remains animal or human?

-In many instances the differences between animal and human remains is quite obvious, but this isn’t always the case.
-Shape and size differences between humans and non-human bones are usually clear-cut.
-Occasionally, human infant bones are mistaken for animal bones and vice versa, but the shape and size differences should make identification clear.
+In many instances the differences between animal and human bones are quite obvious, but this isn’t always the case.
+For example, human infant bones are often mistaken for animal bones and vice versa.
+For an expert, differences in shape and size differences should make identification clear.
 Some species can cause problems.
 For example, in the photograph below, the similarities between the phalanges (finger bones) in a human finger and seal phalanges (bones in a seal flipper) are clear.

 In the United States the similarity between some of the bones in a bear paw and human finger bones can also cause confusion.
 Sometimes people have mistaken human teeth (the molars) with loose teeth (pre-molars and molars) from a pig (see the photograph below for a picture of a pig jaw).
 The similarities arising from the fact that both animals are omnivores.

-Fragmented bones may be more difficult to identify as human or animal (see photograph of bone fragments below).
-In these instances, histological analysis (examine a slice of bone under the microscope) should help to answer the question.
+Fragmented bones may be more difficult to identify as either human or animal (see photograph of bone fragments below).
+In these instances, histological analysis (examine a slice of bone under the microscope to see the cells) should help to answer the question.
 On a more low-tech note, animal bone often has a different ‘feel’ to it than human bone.
-The composition of the bone in terms of weight and texture differs and this can provide an indication, albeit a less conclusive one.
-DNA evidence will also of course be useful should all else fail, but this is expensive and time-consuming.
+The composition of some animal bones, in terms of weight and texture, differs from human bones.
+For example, sometimes it has a denser cortex (outer layer).
+DNA evidence will also be useful should all else fail, but this is expensive and time-consuming.